 There is a fundamental risk in taking any resource project from grass roots exploration through to production.
 This level of risk is heightened in the rare earth sector due in large part to the complexity of the metallurgy and the lack of operators with rare earth processing knowledge and expertise.
 The Company has openly sought a qualified strategic partner that could bring mining and processing expertise to the table and this has been achieved in large part through the transaction with Gecko Namibia.

-The Company has implemented a phased approach to the development of the Lofdal Rare Earths Project.
+More recently the Company has brought strong financial backing to the project through a joint venture agreement with Japan Oil, Gas and Metals National Corporation ("JOGMEC").

 The project has been taken from discovery in 2011, through to 43-101 mineral resource in 2012 and Preliminary Economic Assessment ("PEA") in 2014.
 A full copy of the PEA is available on SEDAR at www.sedar.com.
 The MDM Group of South Africa was the principal consultant for the report which provided an economic analysis of the potential viability of the current resources at Lofdal at then projected rare earth prices.
 Rare earth prices have significantly declined since 2014 and the viability of the project is dependent in part upon improved pricing for the target oxides of dysprosium, terbium and yttrium.
 MDM was assisted by MineTech International Limited of Canada for pit optimization, mine planning and operations, and The MSA Group of South Africa for mineral resource estimates.
 The PEA should not be considered to be a pre-feasibility or feasibility study, as the economics and technical viability of the Project has not been demonstrated at this time.
 The PEA is preliminary in nature and includes Inferred Mineral Resources that are considered too speculative geologically to have the economic considerations applied to them that would enable them to be categorized as Mineral Reserves.
 Furthermore, there is no certainty that the PEA will be realized.

 Since 2013, the Company has focused on optimizing the metallurgical flowsheet and completing an Environmental Impact Assessment ("EIA") to support an application for a Mining Licence which was submitted in 2016.
-The Company received Environmental Clearance Certificates from the Ministry of Environment and Tourism in late 2017.
-The Mining Licence application remains under review with the Ministry of Mines and Energy
+The Company received Environmental Clearance Certificates from the Ministry of

+Environment and Tourism in late 2017.
+The Environmental Clearance Certificates are valid to December 5, 2020 after which time they are subject to renewal.
+The Mining Licence application remains under review with the Ministry of Mines and Energy.